University College Hospital, Ibadan: History

 The hospital also houses the first and only Geriatric Centre in sub-Saharan Africa, the Chief Tony Anenih Geriatric Centre (CTAGC).

-Since its inception, the hospital has trained over 6,000 doctors, 501 dentists, 4,513 nurses, 2307 midwives, 471 perioperative nurses, 1,062 laboratory scientists, 576 environmental health officers tutors, 451 nurses/midwives/public health educators, 326 primary health care tutors, 590 community health officers, 640 physiotherapists, 551 health information management personnel (formally referred to as medical records officers).
+Since its inception, the hospital has trained over 6,000 doctors, 501 dentists, 4,513 nurses, 2307 midwives, 471 perioperative nurses, 1,062 laboratory scientists, 576 environmental health officers tutors, 451 nurses/midwives/public health educators, 326 primary health care tutors, 590 community health officers, 640 physiotherapists, 551 health information management personnel (formerly referred to as medical records officers).
 As a result of the breakdown of primary healthcare facilities in the region, the hospital, though a tertiary healthcare facility, still caters for a lot of the primary and secondary healthcare burden.
 The patients' turnout in the Emergency Department of the Hospital averages 6,500 annually and about 150,000 new patients are seen in the various out-patient clinics every year.

 In 2001, the million clientele mark was attained.
-Due to the aforementioned facilities, manpower and track records, the Hospital enjoys a wide patronage of both national and international clientele.

-The management of the Hospital spurred by the Federal Government's efforts in refurbishing the teaching hospital has taken steps to widen the scope of services provided by the revival of the hospital's open heart surgical procedure.
+The management of the hospital, spurred by the Federal Government's efforts in refurbishing the teaching hospital, has taken steps to widen the scope of services provided by the revival of the hospital's open heart surgical procedure.
 In May 2006, a surgical team successfully performed open-heart surgery on three paediatric patients, an important landmark in medicine in Nigeria.

 Further, the hospital has performed 38 more open-heart surgeries on patients with acquired and congenital heart diseases since then with a 100% success rate.